yogain123/Skillenza/readme.md

 ## Running the tests
 ```
 * Check the Mobile view of this application , its very responsive
-* Its shinks itself according to the size of screen
+* Its shrinks itself according to the size of screen
 * All thanks goes to Bootstrap
 ```